YuliiaRudevych/WeatherStation/README.md

 * Add more devices

-# Create automations
+# Also you can create automations :

-Automation templates are already created in the template, you just need to enable them.
-To do this, you need to open the "automation" tab and on the right you will have a list of recommended automations.
-There will be 4 automations:
+To do this, you need to open the "automation" tab.
+Click "+ Create automations" and choose "Device state".
-1. Send a notification if the temperature is above comfortable
-2. Send notification if the temperature is below comfortable
-3. Send notification if humidity is higher than comfortable
-4. Send notification if the humidity is below comfortable

-"Picture*
-In order to add them, click on automation and click "Save" at the top.
-You can also change the temperature and humidity that are comfortable for you.
+Add name and choose when you want to receive a notification (for example, if the temperature is above 28 degrees or below 18, as well as the humidity is above 60% or below 30%).
+For this, in the block "When" choose your device and choose parametr, that you want to track.
+You may set "The less then" and "The greater then" and indicate your desired temperature and humidity.
+Next step is to choose what to do.
+You can receve information on the email or in the in-app notification.
+Choose what wil be comfortable for you and click "Save".
+This will help you to know when the indicators are too low or too high and correct it.

 # Troubleshooting